PROFESSIONAL SURVEYING, TESTING AND REPORTING

 The Resistograph uses a 19" long drill, which is inserted on various points around the stem and major buttress flares.
 This indicates resistance through the cambium, trunk and even the roots.
 The measurement is recorded via a needle onto a paper readout and will clearly diagnose solid, healthy wood versus hollow and decayed wood, confirming safety or instability.

 The Picus Sonic Tomograph measures the speed that sound waves travel from one point to another through a tree trunk.
 Sound waves are constant in solid wood yet give a much slower reading through decaying wood.
 Computer images provide the Arborist with confirmation of health and stability of the tree.

 The use of compressed air, via an airgun, removes soil without damage to tree roots, allowing examination of underground anatomy and the identification of disorders, decay or root structural compromise.
 We also carry out decompaction works and verti-mulching to assist aeration and general efficient exchange of gases and moisture in the soil.

-Heritage Tree Services provides identification of tree diseases such as Pathogens that can cause trees to fail in adverse weather.
+Heritage Tree Services provides identification of tree disorders such as fungal infection that may cause trees to fail in adverse weather.
+Trees will often adapt and live with fungal intervention which will steer towards desirable retention.
 'Fungi/fruiting bodies' refer to any spore bearing structure on a stalk (like a toadstool) or attached directly to the tree (a 'bracket' fungus).
 These can be harmful (cause disease - pathogenic), harmless (living on material already dead - saprophytic) or beneficial (symbiotic) to the tree.